coinbase/coinbase-node/README.md

 `npm test`

-You should also run security scan on all the packages.
+Please also scan the packages for known vulnerabilities.

 ```bash
 npm install -g nsp